Military Aviation Museum

-The Military Aviation Museum in Virginia Beach, Virginia, is home to one of the world's largest collections of warbirds in flying condition.
-It includes examples from Germany, France, Italy, Russia, the United Kingdom, and the United States, from both World War I and World War II, and its complete collection ranges from the 1910s to the early 1950s.
+The Military Aviation Museum is located in Virginia Beach, Virginia, and houses one of the world's largest private collections of warbirds in flying condition.
+It includes examples from Germany, France, Italy, Russia, the United Kingdom, and the United States, from both World War I and World War II.
+The collection contains aircraft ranging from the 1910s to the early 1950s.

-Its mission is to "preserve, restore and fly these historic aircraft and to allow a new generation to experience and learn from what [their forebears] might have endured in the skies so very far from home."